Sourcing and Manufacturing in China

 Warehousing:

-Manage storage and inventory effectively to balance availability and excess.
+Manage storage and inventory effectively to strike a balance between availability and excess.

 Pro Tip: Use a Warehouse Management System (WMS) to optimise storage and retrieval processes.
 A good alternative is to leverage a 3rd Party Warehousing Provider that have best practices standards, WMS and freight networks already in-place.